 –Josh B., ’15

+We understand that, as students grow here, their goals may change.
 Many students change their majors—and more than 60 percent double major or minor, taking classes across disciplines and schools.
-Besides a formal academic adviser, students connect with faculty mentors, research advisers, peers, and other resources that help them make the most of their time here—and set them up for success for life after Hopkins.
+Along with a formal academic adviser, students connect with faculty mentors, research advisers, peers, and other resources to not only help make the most of their time here right now—but also set them up for success after Hopkins.

 Resources for Success